Marketcloud/marketcloud-android-sdk/README.md

+## Please note that this project is no longer maintained.

 # Marketcloud SDK for Android™

 Marketcloud is a mobile-first e-commerce backend as a service.
 To use this SDK in order to build your own Android application, you have to subscribe to [Marketcloud's backend](http://www.marketcloud.it) (right now in beta).